-- Reflects additional costs recorded in cost of rental equipment sales associated with the fair value mark-up of rental equipment acquired in the RSC, NES, Neff and BlueLine acquisitions and subsequently sold. - Primarily reflects severance and branch closure charges associated with our closed restructuring programs and our current restructuring program.
+- (4) Reflects the impact of extending the useful lives of equipment acquired in the RSC, NES, Neff, BakerCorp and BlueLine acquisitions, net of the impact of additional depreciation associated with the fair value mark-up of such equipment. - (5) Reflects additional costs recorded in cost of rental equipment sales associated with the fair value mark-up of rental equipment acquired in the RSC, NES, Neff and BlueLine acquisitions and subsequently sold. - (6) Primarily reflects severance and branch closure charges associated with our closed restructuring programs and our current restructuring program.
 We only include such costs that are part of a restructuring program as restructuring charges.
 Since the first such restructuring program was initiated in 2008, we have completed five restructuring programs.
-We have cumulatively incurred total restructuring charges of \$335 million under our restructuring programs. - Reflects write-offs of leasehold improvements and other fixed assets.
-2020 includes a \$26 million asset impairment charge, which was not related to COVID-19, primarily associated with the discontinuation of certain equipment programs.
+We have cumulatively incurred total restructuring charges of \$344 million under our restructuring programs. - (7) Reflects write-offs of leasehold improvements and other fixed assets.
+The three and nine months ended September 30, 2020 include asset impairment charges of \$10 million and \$36 million, respectively, which were not related to COVID-19, primarily associated with the discontinuation of certain equipment programs. - (8) Primarily reflects the difference between the net carrying amount and the total purchase price of the redeemed notes.